grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.5.0 is a minor release that addresses some CRAN check failures due to an upstream dependency, and also adds some new features (e.g, a native `plot.emfx` method).
+`etwfe` 0.6.0 is a resubmission to CRAN following the package's removal due to test failures that were caused by changes to an upstream dependency.
+All test failures have been addressed.

 ## Test environments